Transfer a domain out

 The procedure to prepare your domain for transfer out is the same for all cases:

-Step 1: Select the domain that you want to transfer.
+Step 1: Select the domain you want to transfer.

 - Click My domains to view your domains.

-- Click the name of the domain that you want to transfer.
+- Click the name of the domain you want to transfer.

 Step 2: Prepare your domain for transfer.